BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Titling Your Investment Property

-When your IRA purchases real estate, the title is held in the name of the custodian for the benefit of your IRA: “Madison Trust Company Custodian FBO [Your Name] [Your Madison Trust Account Number].
+When you use your Self-Directed IRA to purchase real estate, the title is held in the name of the custodian for the benefit of your IRA: “Madison Trust Company Custodian FBO [Your Name] [Your Madison Trust Account Number].
+If you have a Checkbook IRA, the title is held in the name of your LLC or trust.

 Income and Expenses

-All income and expenses related to your real estate investment must flow to/from your Self-Directed Real Estate IRA.
+All income and expenses must flow to/from your Self-Directed Real Estate IRA.
 Income and expenses related to your IRA-owned property are handled by your IRA custodian, not by you as the account holder.

 You can obtain financing for an IRA investment; however, you must structure the loan as a non-recourse loan.
 This means that the loan is backed exclusively by property, not by your personal guarantee (as the IRA holder).
 The lender’s sole recourse in the case of default is the property.